Storytelling and Leadership

 Stories that Lead

-Here in the UK we need some very practical solutions to the disruption caused by the current political impasse.
+Here in the UK we need some very practical solutions to the disruption caused by the current political situation and our meta-narratives are very fragmented.
 However, it’s possible to counter some of this difficulty and provide strength and wisdom in story form.
 Review your key narratives and then record the stories of people right across the organisation.
 Capturing successes and acknowledging challenges gives an account of what’s actually happening and this form of story sharing brings people together and connects them in a meaningful way.
 The collective wisdom can then be communicated out to inspire clients, potential investors, new employees and other stakeholders.

 Get in touch at email@example.com to find out more about Story Space Storytelling for Business Programmes and discover how your organisation can benefit from crafting the stories that will make a difference.